thosgood/this-weeks-finds/markdown/251-300/week272.md

 that doesn't come from a symmetry of that set!
 This is called an "outer automorphism".

-In more jargonesque terms: of all the permutation groups S~n~, only S~6~ has an outer automorphism.
+In more jargonesque terms: of all the permutation groups S_n, only S~6~ has an outer automorphism.
 It has just one, and I described it here:

 12) John Baez, Some thoughts on the number six,